FanTsiE/Flask/README.md

 post.py is a test script simulating the requests from the client tier.

-app_sample.py and post_sample.py are scripts offered as samples.

 table.xls records different voltage and current for different parameters of the tested object. app.py would check it and return correct values.
 In the latest version, however, it is abandoned; config.dat is used instead.

 config.dat is a file already applied in the software before this project starts, rather than table.xls.
 The file includes more than the corresponding voltage & current parameters for different sizes of pipes.